Advice > Software engineering

 Always use specific information and never generalize.
 The best way to do this is to prepare a single specific example of a past experience to illustrate your answer to a question.

-4.6 Strike a balance between your ambitious and collaborative nature
+4.8 Strike a balance between your ambitious and collaborative nature

 The ideal Amazon candidate is ambitious and driven, but your interviewer will also want to see evidence of how well you collaborate with others.

 So in your behavioral answers, be sure to get the right balance between ‘we’ and ‘I’.
-Acknowledge team effort by talking about what 'we' did as a team, and use 'I' to clearly demonstrate your own actions and elaborate on the impact YOU had.
+Acknowledge team effort by talking about what 'we' did as a team, and use 'I' to clearly demonstrate your own actions and elaborate on the impact you had.

-4.7 Center on Amazon’s Leadership Principles
+4.9 Center on Amazon’s Leadership Principles

 Go deep on Amazon’s Leadership Principles.
 We can’t stress enough how heavily Amazon emphasizes culture alignment, so be sure to prepare for this as much as you prepare for your technical interviews.